Anthroposophy: Prerequisites to and stages of inner development

 Steiner sees meditation as a concentration and enhancement of the power of thought.
 By focusing consciously on an idea, feeling or intention the meditant seeks to arrive at pure thinking, a state exemplified by but not confined to pure mathematics.
 In Steiner's view, conventional sensory-material knowledge is achieved through relating perception and concepts.
-The anthroposophic path of esoteric training articulates three further stages of supersensory knowledge, which do not necessarily follow strictly sequentially in any single individual's spiritual progress.Stein, W. J., Die moderne naturwissenschaftliche Vorstellungsart und die Weltanschauung Goethes, wie sie Rudolf Steiner vertritt, reprinted in Meyer, Thomas, W.J.
-Stein / Rudolf Steiner, pp. 267–75; 256–7.
+The anthroposophic path of esoteric training articulates three further stages of supersensory knowledge, which do not necessarily follow strictly sequentially in any single individual's spiritual progress.